TriniViking/pcap-ai-analyzer/README.md

 # PCAP AI Analyzer

 **PCAP AI Analyzer** is a web‑based and Windows‑compatible tool that uses Python and Streamlit to make network packet‑capture analysis accessible to anyone.
 Upload a `.pcap` file and the app automatically parses packets, calculates protocol distribution, identifies the biggest bandwidth consumers, flags port scans and runs an unsupervised anomaly detector using scikit‑learn.
-The project was inspired by established network‑monitoring tools such as Suricata, Snort and Zeek【817699540028695†L50-L55】【414316282772405†L302-L344】, but it aims to provide a lightweight, user‑friendly alternative for quick inspections.
+The project was inspired by established network‑monitoring tools such as Suricata, Snort and Zeek, but it aims to provide a lightweight, user‑friendly alternative for quick inspections.

 ## Features